Strategic Country Task Forces

 - key partners in strategic countries to develop student and faculty exchanges, study abroad programs, research collaborations, executive training initiatives, government and private sectors networks, and dual degree programs; and

 - thematic priority areas for cooperation, profiles of likely partners, and premier city-based universities to eventually launch a consortium of megacity universities for critical issues challenging cities.

-Yi Pan, professor and chair of Computer Science, leads more than 30 faculty members on the China task force.
+Yi Pan, professor and chair of Computer Science, leads over 20 faculty members on the China task force.
 With rich ties between faculty of Georgia State and numerous universities in China, this task force places strong emphasis on faculty exchange and collaborative research.
 Recently, Georgia State and Hangzhou Normal University signed an agreement to develop a faculty-mentoring program, which will aid both universities in knowledge sharing, as well as offering Chinese faculty an opportunity to develop new courses modeled on Georgia State’s curricula.

 The Office of International Initiatives will work with the task force faculty members to advance initiatives related to student mobility, faculty exchange, and research collaboration at the college and department levels.

 For more information about the task forces, please contact International Partnerships and Agreements at firstname.lastname@example.org.